Nee Ko Njaa Cha

-Nee Ko Njaa Cha (acronym of Ninnem Kollum Njaanum Chavum) (English:Kill you, then Kill Myself) is a 2013 Indian Malayalam comedy thriller film written and directed by Gireesh.
+Nee Ko Njaa Cha (acronym of Ninnem Kollum Njaanum Chavum) (English: I Will Kill You And Kill Myself) is a 2013 Indian Malayalam-language comedy thriller film written and directed by Gireesh Mano.

 The story, set in Kochi and Goa, follows the lives of three friends played by Sunny Wayne, Sanju and Praveen Anidil.
 Poojitha Menon, Sija Rose, Rohini Mariam Idicula and Parvathy Nair form the female leads.
-It is an unofficial remake of the 2008 English language film Forgetting Sarah Marshall.
+It is an unofficial remake of the 2008 American film Forgetting Sarah Marshall.
 Shooting was carried out in Goa and some shots in Kochi.

 Plot

 Roshan is a cosmetic surgeon and a casanova by nature.
 Abu, a budding filmmaker and Joe, a TV show producer, are his friends.
 Joe has just been ditched by his girl friend Ann.
 A devastated Joe heads over to Goa along with his friends to get over the tragedy that has befallen him.
 At Goa, Roshan and Abu have a merry time with "spicy girls" Alice and Sania, while Joe stalks Ann who has arrived at the beach town as well with her new boy friend Peter.
 Meanwhile, Joe falls for Anjali, a hotel receptionist, and he decides to stay in Goa even after his friends leave for Kochi.

 After all the adventure, Roshan and Abu, on their way back to Kochi, receive a phone call from the "spicy girls" informing that one of them is an AIDS patient and by now either Roshan or Abu will be infected.
 Roshan and Abu return to Goa to know more about the girls but in vain.
 A few days pass and then they get another call from the spicy girls informing that the infected one is Roshan.
 They also inform that they did this not out of sadism but was taking revenge on Roshan who had ditched their best friend Anita George who turned into a lunatic after the breakup and committed suicide.
 Roshan is devastated by the news of his disease.
 He feels a kind of loneliness.

 Once he finds his ex-wife Maya with another man which adds to his feelings.
 It is shown that Roshan and Maya have been separated since six months after Maya discovers that her husband has been cheating her.
 When Roshan finds everyone moving away from him, he feels very lonely and decides to commit suicide.
 However, in the final scene, it is shown that the whole Goa episode was a trap planned by Maya, Abu and the spicy girls to prove Roshan the value of relationship.